opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.markdown

 The application starts up loading the 3D textured model in YAML file format with the same structure explained in the model registration program.
 From the scene, the ORB features and descriptors are detected and extracted.
-Then, is used @ref cv::FlannBasedMatcher with @ref cv::LshIndexParams to do the matching between the scene descriptors and the model descriptors.
+Then, is used @ref cv::FlannBasedMatcher with
+@ref cv::flann::GenericIndex to do the matching between the scene descriptors and the model descriptors.
-Using the found matches along with @ref cv::solvePnPRansac function the @ref cv::R\` and \f$t\f$ of the camera are computed.
+Using the found matches along with @ref cv::solvePnPRansac function the `R` and `t` of the camera are computed.
 Finally, a KalmanFilter is applied in order to reject bad poses.

 In the case that you compiled OpenCV with the samples, you can find it in opencv/build/bin/cpp-tutorial-pnp_detection\`.